 The priorities of the ETF Urban Public Transport (UPT) Committee are:

-The ETF takes part in European sectoral social dialogue in UPT with our social partner UITP, cho represent employers.
-We push for meaningful social dialogue in UPT, addressing common issues like training and qualifications, health and safety, aggression in public transport, women’s employment, technological developments, and sustainable urban mobility.
+The ETF takes part in European sectoral social dialogue in UPT with the employers’ representative UITP as partner.
+We push for meaningful social dialogue in UPT, addressing common issues like training and qualifications, health and safety, aggression in public transport, women’s employment, technological developments and sustainable urban mobility.